6-inch/47-caliber gun: Surviving examples

+A surviving example of a Mark 17 6-inch gun is located on board the protected cruiser USS Olympia (C-6).
+Olympia is a museum ship located at the Independence Seaport Museum in Philadelphia, Pennsylvania.

 Today one of the few 6-inch triple gun turrets left in the world is on the museum ship USS Little Rock (CG-4), which is located in the Buffalo and Erie County Naval & Military Park in Buffalo, New York.